Gratitude is everything.

 The happiest people I know are grateful.
 The least happy people I know are ungrateful.
 Gratitude takes a sad person and gives them joy.
 Ingratitude takes a happy person and makes them miserable.

 Gratitude is what allows someone to endure all sorts of injustice and hardship and emerge stronger and more resilient instead of broken and cynical.
+It’s been important enough in my life that I did an entire month on it a few years back.
+I’ve done podcast episodes about it as well.

 A lack of gratitude is what causes people who have everything to need more and more and more.
 This creates the cycle of suffering that is greed and self-absorption.
 A lack of gratitude is what allows people with more than enough to be miserable and angry and to seek to inflict their suffering on others.